jmejia8/Metaheuristics.jl/docs/src/algorithms.md

 ``\varepsilon`` Constrained Differential Evolution with Gradient-Based Mutation and Feasible Elites by [Takahama2006Constrained](@cite).

 !!! warning "Gradient mutation"
-    Gradient mutation is not impelemented here.
+    Gradient mutation is not implemented here.

 ```@docs